Skip to main content

 That’s a whole subsidized house.
 Or a brand-new car.
 I half-laughed, half-choked.

 A minute later, Mas Yusuf called and said, “Let me handle the paperwork, Bu.
 You just focus on going home.”
 Bless him!
 And 15 minutes later, I was already being wheeled to the lobby.
-My husband drove carefully, and at 19:40 we arrived at our apartment, where my mom was waiting with a wheelchair in the lobby.
+My husband drove carefully, and at 19:40 we arrived at our apartment, where my mom was waiting with a wheelchair for me in the lobby.
 A minute later, I'm already in the comfort of my bedroom, minus the tuberose smell because it had been dried while I was away.
 Need to order the new ones soon!

 By 8 p.m., my Generali Insurance agent Claudia messaged me, informing that all bill has been approved.
 Everything covered.
 I only need to pay IDR 60k for non-medical items.